The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Introduction

 In this paper, we evaluate the claim of zero-shot super- (and sub-)resolution inference in MLOs.
-We document a substantial disparity in model performance across data of different discretizations, suggesting that MLOs are generally incapable of accurate inference at resolutions greater than, or less than, their training resolution (i.e., zero-shot multi-resolution inference).
-Instead, we find that MLOs often misrepresent unseen frequencies and incorrectly infer their behavior in data whose discretization differs from its training discretization, i.e., they exhibit a form of aliasing (see \autoref{fig:single_example_spectral_analysis}).
-In addition, we study two previously proposed solutions: \begin{enumerate*}[label=\textit{(\roman*)}] \item physics-informed optimization constraints \citep{li2024physics-informed}; and \item band-limited learning \citep{raonic2023convolutional,gao2025discretization}. \end{enumerate*} We find that neither enables zero-shot multi-resolution, as they do \emph{not} address the central issue: MLOs, like all machine-learned models, cannot typically generalize beyond their training data \citep{yang2023context,liu2020energy,krueger2021out}; and changing the discretization of test data constitutes a (specific) form of out-of-distribution inference.
-We establish that the discretization at which MLOs are trained impacts the discretization at which they \emph{accurately} model the system.
+We document a substantial disparity in model performance across data of different discretizations, suggesting that MLOs are generally incapable of accurate inference at resolutions greater or less than their training resolution (i.e., zero-shot multi-resolution inference).
+Instead, we find that MLOs often misrepresent unseen frequencies and incorrectly infer their behavior in data whose discretization differs from its training discretization, i.e., they exhibit a form of aliasing (\autoref{fig:single_example_spectral_analysis}).
+In addition, we study two previously proposed solutions: \begin{enumerate*}[label=\textit{(\roman*)}] \item physics-informed optimization constraints \citep{li2024physics-informed} and \item band-limited learning \citep{raonic2023convolutional,gao2025discretization}. \end{enumerate*} We find that neither enables zero-shot multi-resolution, as they do \emph{not} address the central issue: MLOs, like all machine-learned models, cannot typically generalize beyond their training data \citep{yang2023context,liu2020energy,krueger2021out}.
+We establish that the discretization at which MLOs are trained impacts the discretization at which they accurately model the system.

 To enable multi-resolution inference, we propose \textit{multi-resolution training}, a simple, intuitive, and principled data-driven approach which trains models on data of multiple resolutions.
 We profile the impact of different multi-resolution training approaches, finding that optimal multi-resolution performance can often be achieved via training data sets that contain mostly low resolution (less expensive) data and very little high resolution (more expensive) data.
 This permits us to achieve low computational overhead, while also increasing the utility of a single MLO.